jdeans289/icg2/Readme.md

 ## DataTypes

 The DataType is the representation we use to understand type structure at runtime.
 DataType is the base class of a hierarchy of types that can be used to represent all supported types.
 The derived classes include:
-- BaseType
-    - PrimitiveDataType<T>
+- PrimitiveDataType
 - CompositeDataType
 - StringDataType
-- ModifierType
 - ArrayDataType
 - PointerDataType
+- SequenceType

 The DataType interface provides some basic operations over types that can be used to implement more complex algorithms.
 Includes `getTypeName()`, `getSize()`, the ability to allocate and delete an instance, and the ability to get and set the value given an address (using the `Value` class hierarchy).